 The doctor with a stethoscope will be able to hear abnormal heart sounds, such as a heart murmur and crackles in the lungs.

-- Passing a thin, flexible tube (catheter) into the right or left side of the heart, usually in the groin (cardiac catheterization).
+- I passed a thin, flexible tube (catheter) into the right or left side of the heart, usually in the groin (cardiac catheterization).

 - Arterial blood gases.